neuefische/wd-flipped-classroom-curriculum/sessions/react-with-local-storage/README.md

 - [ ] Open the demo in the browser again
 - [ ] Add some todos and check a few of them
 - [ ] Reload the browser tab and demonstrate the todos are still there, no data is lost

+- [ ] **Optional:** You can let the students know that `use-local-storage-state` is what is know as a `custom hook`.
+Custom hooks, are hooks that we can write ourselves to potentially help DRY up our code (or we can use 3rd party hooks like `use-local-storage-state`).
+Students interested in the topic can find a [link to plenty of examples at the end of the notes](assets/react-custom-hooks.md).

 ---